 TIP: If you’re looking to design a clock face for whatever purpose, you can find a ready-made printable selection of clock faces here.

 To get the look I wanted for my thrifty farmhouse decor, I first used my handy spray shelter and gray paint to give it a few coats.
 If you don’t have one of these tents, you seriously need to treat yourself.
 I LOVE IT!
 See how much I’ve used in these DIY posts.

-After the paint cured, I added a bit of dimension with some waxes and put it back together.
+Finally, after the paint cured, I added a bit of dimension with some waxes and put it back together.
 What a difference, eh?

 If you’re not into DIY or simply love my projects, all but the pencil caddy can be found in my shop.
 Yay!
 (SOLD)

 Well, now you’ve seen four makeovers in one post.
 I truly hope that encourages you to head out and start a project of your home.
-Making our house a home doesn’t have to break the bank.
+Likewise, making our house a home doesn’t have to break the bank.
 It can be fun to make things new with a little bit of DIY.

-Do pin and share to inspire others to make their own thrifty farmhouse decor too!
+Additionally, pin and share to inspire others to make their own thrifty farmhouse decor too!